sigp/public-audits/README.md

 in the Ethereum ecosystem (this is detailed further in the **Potential Attacks** section).

-*The authors have acknowledged the issues outlined above and are aware of the potential risks.*
+*The authors have acknowledged the issues outlined above and are aware of the potential risks.
+The authors note that upon completion of the deployment, ownership of the contracts will reside with a multsig wallet, so assuming a majority of the foundation is not malicious, the job of seizing the ownership is more difficult than obtaining one private key.*

 ### Overall Vulnerability List